 Sec.
 3-435.
-Determining Contract participation credit for MBEs and WBEs.
+Determining contract participation credit for MBEs and WBEs.

-- (a) The following Contract amounts shall be credited toward achieving the goals: - (1) The total Contract dollar amount that a prime Contractor has paid or is obligated to pay to a subcontractor that is a qualified MBE or WBE, except as otherwise expressly provided for herein. - (2) Seventy-five percent of the total Contract dollar amount that a prime Contractor that is a qualified MBE or WBE performed itself in the scopes of work for which they are certified to perform. - (3) Sixty percent of the total dollar amount paid or to be paid by a prime Contractor to obtain supplies or goods from a supplier who is a qualified MBE or WBE.
+- (a) The following contract amounts shall be credited toward achieving the goals: - (1) The total contract dollar amount that a prime contractor has paid or is obligated to pay to a subcontractor that is a qualified MBE or WBE, except as otherwise expressly provided for herein. - (2) The total contract dollar amount that a prime contractor that is a qualified MBE or WBE performed itself. - (3) Sixty percent of the total dollar amount paid or to be paid by a prime contractor to obtain supplies or goods from a supplier who is a qualified MBE or WBE.

-- (4) Ten percent of the total dollar amount paid or to be paid by a prime Contractor to obtain supplies or goods from a supply broker who is a qualified MBE or WBE. - One hundred percent of the total dollar amount paid or to be paid by a prime Contractor to a manufacturer of construction supplies who is a qualified MBE or WBE. - (6) Subcontractor participation with a lower tier MBE/WBE subcontractor by the subcontractor using one of the above methods of participation. - (b) Notwithstanding any other provision of this section, no credit toward achieving the goals on an individual Contract shall be given for: - (1) Participation in a Contract by any qualified MBE or WBE that does not perform a commercially useful function.
-The prime Contractor shall have the burden of proving that an MBE or WBE is performing a commercially useful function. - (2) Any portion of the value of the Contract that an MBE or WBE subcontractor subcontracts back to the prime Contractor or any other Contractor who is not a qualified MBE/WBE. - (3) Materials and supplies used on the Contract unless the MBE/WBE is responsible for negotiating price, determining quality and quantity, ordering the materials and installing (where applicable) and paying for material itself. - (4) Work performed by an MBE or WBE in a scope of work other than that in which the MBE or WBE is currently certified. - (c) In order to be credited towards the MBE or WBE goals on a particular solicitation for a particular scope of work, the applicable MBE or WBE shall be certified as of or listed in the Directory on the bid due date for the applicable scope of work, and any later expiration or revocation of such certification shall not disqualify eligibility of such MBE or WBE to participate on a particular Contract or disqualify the credit for its participation on such Contract. - (d) All prime Contractors on a Contract or development agreement are to report names, address, scope of work, contract value of each subcontractor retained by them or other subcontractors for the project and the amount paid to each respective subcontractor.
+- (4) Ten percent of the total dollar amount paid or to be paid by a prime contractor to obtain supplies or goods from a supply broker who is a qualified MBE or WBE. - (5) One hundred percent of the total dollar amount paid or to be paid by a prime contractor to a manufacturer of construction supplies who is a qualified MBE or WBE. - (6) Subcontractor participation with a lower tier MBE/WBE subcontractor by the subcontractor using one of the above methods of participation. - (b) Notwithstanding any other provision of this section, no credit toward achieving the goals on an individual contract shall be given for: - (1) Participation in a contract by any qualified MBE or WBE that does not perform a commercially useful function.
+The prime contractor shall have the burden of proving that an MBE or WBE is performing a commercially useful function. - (2) Any portion of the value of the contract that an MBE or WBE subcontractor subcontracts back to the prime contractor or any other contractor who is not a qualified MBE/WBE. - (3) Materials and supplies used on the contract unless the MBE/WBE is responsible for negotiating price, determining quality and quantity, ordering the materials and installing (where applicable) and paying for material itself. - (4) Work performed by an MBE or WBE in a scope of work other than that in which the MBE or WBE is currently certified. - (c) In order to be credited towards the MBE or WBE goals on a particular solicitation, the MBE/WBE firm must have received its certification by the date on which the bid, proposal or qualifications is due. - (d) All prime contractors on a city or incentive agency contract or development agreement are to report names, address, scope of work, contract value of each subcontractor retained by them or other subcontractors for the project and the amount paid to each respective subcontractor.